-For the year ended December 31, 2023, our shareholders' equity increased by \in 116.2 million to \in 867.8 million, compared to shareholders' equity of \in 751.6 million for the year ended December 31, 2022.
-This is mainly due to profit from continuing operations of \in 34.6 million, a net increase of \in 30.0 million from equity-settled share-based payments activity, and \in 52.0 million increase related to certain grants to sport rights holders.
+For the year ended December 31, 2023, our shareholders' equity increased by \notin 116.2 million to \notin 867.8 million, compared to shareholders' equity of \notin 751.6 million for the year ended December 31, 2022.
+This is mainly due to profit from continuing operations of \notin 34.6 million, a net increase of \notin 30.0 million from equity-settled share-based payments activity, and \notin 52.0 million increase related to certain grants to sport rights holders.